The impact of COVID-19 on affordable housing and victims of domestic violence changes regularly. We will be updating this page throughout this crisis.

 Due to the coronavirus/COVID-19 there is an eviction moratorium.
 Click here for Frequently Asked Questions about the moratorium.

-While all rents are still legally owed, you cannot be evicted in New York State for any reason, at least until June 20, 2020.
+While all rents are still legally owed, you cannot be evicted in New York State for any reason, at least October 1, 2020.
 This also applies to eviction orders that were issued but not carried out prior to the eviction moratorium commencement on March 16, 2020.
-DO NOT ATTEND HOUSING COURT FOR AN EVICTION CASE.
-YOU WILL NOT BE PENALIZED FOR FAILING TO APPEAR!
+Courts have begun scheduling court dates for cases that began before March 17.
+If this applies to you, you have the option to appear virtually if you have a smartphone or computer.

-Lease Expirations: If your lease is expiring on April 1st or anytime during the COVID-19 pandemic and you want to renew, you should try to work with your landlord to extend the current lease or proceed with a month-to-month extension.
+Lease Expirations: If your lease is expiring during the COVID-19 pandemic and you want to renew, you should try to work with your landlord to extend the current lease or proceed with a month-to-month extension.
 The resulting correspondence and agreement should be done over e-mail so that there is a paper record of the precise terms agreed upon.

 Rent Increases: As usual, your rent in a market rate apartment cannot be increased until your current lease expires.
 All rules regarding notice about rent increases also apply.
 Landlords are still required to provide a minimum of 30-days notice of rent increases above 5 percent for tenancies of less than a year, and up to 90 days for longer tenancies of two years or more.